Medium/daemonsauce/README.md

 The idea behind this is *not* that `error.log` or the syslog are great places to log to, but rather they are *acceptable* places to log to as a fallback, when it is too early in a daemon's life to have anything more durable or structured to use.
+It is also the case that Node (in 0.6.*, as of this writing) will always write an "uncaught exception" message to the underlying stderr stream, as the process is dying.
+At least `error.log` is a place where these messages can be found, when doing forensics.

 Lockfile Details